Skip to content

 7. Finally, printing the total count of valid variants

 This tool is useful for quickly determining the number of variants in a VCF file, which can be helpful for quality control, workflow validation, or simply getting an overview of a dataset's size.
+When a file path is provided as an argument, memory-mapped I/O is used for optimal performance on large files.

 VCF Format Requirements